AMReX-Combustion/PeleC/Docs/sphinx_doc/PelePhysics.rst

    f\left( \omega_i \right) = 0.48508 + 1.5517 \omega_i - 0.151613 \omega_{i}^2

 For chemically unstable species such as radicals, critical temperatures and pressures are not available.
-For species where critical properties are not available, we use the Lennard-Jones potential for that species to construct attractive and replusive coefficients.
+For species where critical properties are not available, we use the Lennard-Jones potential for that species to construct attractive and repulsive coefficients.

 .. math::
    T_{c,i} = 1.316 \frac{\epsilon_i}{k_b} \;\;\;  a_i(T_{c,i}) = 5.55 \frac{\epsilon_i \sigma_i^3}{m_i^2} \;\;\;